divijg19/Sage/README.md

 # `Sage` (*Chronicle*)

-> **A local-first, event-sourced decision & execution journal for developers.**
+> **A local-first, event-sourced developer cognition engine for capturing decisions, reasoning, and meaning over time.**

 `Sage` captures not just *what* you did—but **why** you did it.

-It is an append-only, time-aware personal ledger for developers who want to preserve context, reasoning, and evolution across projects.
+It is an append-only, time-aware personal system for developers who want to preserve context, reasoning, and conceptual understanding across projects.

 ---